 The main changes to the Constitution are concerning the Council's elected membership as follows: 30 Teaching Staff; 5 Other Academic Appointees; 1 Librarian; 15 Graduate Students (an increase from 10) and 10 Administrative Staff.
-Teaching Staff positions now include CLTA40 and part-time faculty members with appointments of 50% or more (previously excluded from participating in the governance process).
+Teaching Staff positions now include CLTA and part-time faculty members with appointments of 50% or more (previously excluded from participating in the governance process).
 Other Academic Appointees (previously only sessional instructors) now include sessional lecturers and part-time academic staff with appointments of less than 50%.
 Librarians now have a designated seat on the Council, which was previously not the case.
-In terms of the ex-officio positions, the position of Director of the Dr. Eric Jackman Institute of Child Study (JICS) has been moved from the non-voting, ex-officio group to the voting group along with other academic administrators (i.e., Deans and Chairs) who are appointed to their roles under the University Policy on Appointment of Academic Administrators.
-The list of non-voting, ex-officio members has been updated by removing positions that no longer exist, and by adding the Director of OISE Library to this group.